 Spraining your knee is a painful, disruptive injury that can throw a wrench in your ability to move around normally.
-Due to the different degrees of knee sprains, it can often be hard for people to recognize whether or not their knee sprain can be treated at home, or if a visit to the doctor recommended.
+Due to the different degrees of knee sprains, it can often be hard for people to recognize whether their knee sprain can be treated at home or if a visit to the doctor is recommended.

-To help you through this painful time, we put this post together to provide information on knee sprains, and advice for how to get through it.
-At the Urgency Room, we want to be your destination for excellent medical treatment.
+To help you through this painful time, we put this post together to provide information on knee sprains and advice on how to get through it.
+At The Urgency Room, we want to be your destination for excellent medical treatment.

 What is a Knee Sprain?

 A knee sprain occurs when one or more ligaments in your knee are suddenly stretched.
 If the ligament stretches too much, it can tear, which is a very serious injury that requires surgery most of the time to repair the ligament.
 Ligaments are tissues that hold bones together.
 In your knee, ligaments support the knee and keep the joint and bones in the correct position.
 The bones they hold in place are your femur, tibia, and patella.
 Your knee has four ligaments that work in unison to structure your knee and allow for movement.
 A sprain can occur to any of the ligaments.
 The four ligaments are: